 Educon Look-For: I hope to find examples of teachers who are successfullly striking a balance between choice and scaffolding for success.

 Personalized learning is where we need to go to meet the needs of all students.
+Huntington Center has necessary tools and resources.
 We have the technology.
 We just need to really think outside the box, or as they said at the Model School Conference, build a new box.
 The students on our panel had a hard time envisioning school beyond the traditional classrooms, though they hinted at hoping for something better.
 More meaningful.
 More relevant.
 I hope the amazing educators at Educon will be sharing lots of ideas and strategies that I can bring back to share with our teachers.